- Module Code:

 - the ability to produce short passages in written Arabic on everyday topics

-A total of 22 weeks teaching with 5 hours classroom contact per week divided into two one-and-a-half hour lectures and one two-hour tutorial.
+A total of 22 weeks teaching with 5 hours classroom contact per week.

 Scope and syllabus

-This course is an introductory course in Modern Standard Arabic.
+This module is an introductory module in Modern Standard Arabic.
 It provides basic grounding in Arabic grammar and syntax and trains students in reading, comprehending and writing, listening and basic conversation and simple Arabic sentences and passages.

 Teaching is principally based on the course book: